hipay/hipay-docs/hipay-enterprise-sdk-ios/07-Advanced-usage.md

 Since the card storage option is turned ON, you have access to these four `HPFPOSManager` methods:

-To get every tokens associated to a currency :
+To connect the PPad in the background :
 `connect`

-To remove a specific token associated to a currency :
+Stops from trying to connect the PPad and breaks the existing connection :
 `disconnect`

-To remove every tokens located in the iOS device keychain :
+Returns current connection state :
 `connectionState`

+Forces the PPad to get the latest informations :
+`wakeUp`

-Please find below an example with the transactions linked to the merchant order ID "TEST_89897":
+Please find below an example implementation.
-You

 #### Objective-C
 ```objectivec